 For illustrative purposes, I have created a few sample products, including a couple "widgets" — all listed on the Products page.
 Clicking on the name of the first one, takes us to the product detail page, shown below.

-Entering the term "widget" into our new Search field, and clicking the Search button, we might expect all of the widgets to be found, but they are not.
+Entering the term "widget" into our new Search field, and clicking the Search button, you might expect all of the widgets to be found, but they are not.

 No results are returned because the Drupal search module can only look through pages that have been indexed, and at this point none have — at least for our sample site; you may receive different results if you have indexed your site.
 If you have not, go to Administer > Site configuration > Search settings, and click the "Re-index site" button (twice, for confirmation), and you should receive notification that the index is scheduled to be rebuilt the next time the cron job is run.

 Then go to Administer > Logs > Status report, and under "Cron maintenance tasks", click the link to run the cron job manually (assuming that you have not set up your site to do that automatically and frequently).